Lake Washington Ridge Homeowners Association

 Other payment options are available: Online Bill Pay or Zelle.
 See LWRHOA emails for details

-The LWRHOA Annual Meeting will be held March 26, 2024 at 7:00pm.
+The LWRHOA Annual Meeting was held March 26, 2024 at 7:00pm.
 The Meeting minutes can be found in under the "Minutes" section shortly after.

 Board (and committee) volunteers needed!!!
 Please contact any board member and/or attend the annual meeting if you are interested in joining.